Lyra1337/valheim-network-fix/README.md

 I tried the .NET Approach with [this open source Injector](https://github.com/Lyra1337/DLL-Injection) but I still have not figured out how to call the DllMain-Method with it.

+I am not aware of any kind of anti cheat in this game.
+But if the developer decides to add one, you'll get a ban when using this.

 ## Building

 Just clone this repo and open the solution in visual studio.
 It's current target .NET Framework is 4.5 but you could change that to whatever framework you have installed.
 The referenced helper NuGet package `DllExport` may prompt you to apply some patches to the project file.
 Select the only project file in the solution and press apply.